batect/batect/ROADMAP.md

 * show a short summary after a task finishes (eg. `build finished with exit code X in 2.3 seconds`)
 * support for Windows
 * infer project name from project directory name if not provided
+* allow port mappings to be specified at the task level

 ### Bugs
 * fix the issue where if the fancy output mode is enabled and any of the lines of output is longer than the console width, the progress information